hirako2000/rustween/README.md

 Tweener demos adjustments:
 - use new tweener constructor and pass over a current time of 1s so that the tween starts with a delay ~1h

+#### Day 5

+More restyling:
+- Dark theme! ~1h
+- Clean up image thumbnails from artifacts ~10mins
+- align elements for good, adds back underlines to links ~30mins

+Test/Fixes:
+- Fixed paths in subREADMEs and other minor fixes ~30 mins